Arthur Herbert, 1st Earl of Torrington

-Arthur Herbert, 1st Earl of Torrington (c.
+Admiral Arthur Herbert, 1st Earl of Torrington (c.
 1648 – 13 April 1716) was an English naval officer and politician.
 Dismissed by James II of England in 1688 for refusing to vote to repeal the Test Act, which prevented Catholics from holding public office in England, he brought the Invitation to William to William of Orange at The Hague, disguised as a simple sailor.
-As a reward he was made commander of William's invasion fleet which landed at Torbay, Devon on 5 November 1688, which initiated the Glorious Revolution.
+As a reward William made him the nominal commander of Dutch fleet which landed at Torbay, Devon on 5 November 1688, which initiated the Glorious Revolution.

 Early life

 Born the son of Sir Edward Herbert and Margaret Smith, daughter of Thomas Smith, Herbert joined the Royal Navy in 1663.
 He was appointed a lieutenant in the third-rate HMS Defiance and saw action at the St. James's Day Battle in July 1666 during the Second Anglo-Dutch War.

 Promoted to post-captain in 1666, he was given command of the fifth-rate HMS Pembroke in April 1667, of the fourth-rate HMS Constant Warwick in September 1668 and of the fourth-rate HMS Dragon in May 1672.

 He went on to captain the third-rate HMS Dreadnought in spring 1672 and commanded her at the Battle of Solebay in May 1672 during the Franco-Dutch War.
 After that he took command of the third-rate HMS Cambridge in October 1673 and was severely injured while commanding her at the Battle of Schooneveld in June 1673.

 He commissioned the third-rate HMS Rupert in February 1678, serving under John Narborough with the British fleet in the Mediterranean.
 In April 1679, Narborough returned to England, leaving Herbert in command of a squadron to continue the task of defending British interests in the Mediterranean in general and the colony of Tangier in particular.
 In July 1680, the Admiralty promoted Herbert to Admiral.
 Herbert was more successful than his predecessor, with a smaller force.
 In 1682, he negotiated a peace with Algiers that endured until 1816.
 His practice of convoying British merchant vessels showed much better protection of trade interests.
 Since Tangier was not well sited for action against the Barbary pirate ports of Algiers, Salé, Tripoli, and Tunis, Herbert made use of Gibraltar as a base for the fleet (arranging access with the Spanish in a local informal arrangement).
 Herbert's command in the Mediterranean continued until June 1683.